infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 shown above and likely will want to introduce wrapper functions and macros to use package specific terminology (e.g., using random variables instead of infinite variables).

-TODO refer to example packages that do this (e.g., an update of FlexibilityAnalysis.jl)